 Warning: any personal data that may be published by the user on our website and made public may be accessible to third parties (i.e. to subjects other than us or our partners).
 Such Personal Data could therefore be collected and used by third parties.
 We disclaim any responsibility in case of collection and use of personal data of the user according to this method.
 We therefore advise the user to pay the utmost attention before publishing any information or personal data on our website.

 We store and process your personal data on our computers / servers in the EU.
 To adequately protect your Personal Data we have taken all the precautionary and security measures that we deem necessary, such as, for example, by way of non-limiting example, various electronic security measures.

-Personal data is processed with automated means for no longer than is necessary to achieve the purposes for which it has been collected: not being know in advance it is for us impossible to state an valid period of time for them all.
+Personal data is processed with automated means for no longer than it is necessary to achieve the purposes for which it has been collected: not being known in advance, it is for us impossible to state a valid period of time for them all.